Article Collection

 In 1969, after a withdrawal from the expensive and failed project Multics, the last remaining Bell Labs’ Multics participants Ken Thompson, Dennis Ritchie, Joe Ossanna, and department head Doug McIlroy found themselves without a primary project to focus on, but remained interested in operating systems.

-26-year old Thompson found a group of about 10 physically separate, rarely used, and by then obsolete DEC PDP-7 workstations.
+26-year old Thompson found a group of about 10 geographically separate, rarely used, and by then obsolete DEC PDP-7 workstations.
 They were used as remote job entry stations for electric circuits design – data would be input into PDP-7s and sent via telephone lines to the main machine for computation.
 Thompson used the one at hand, whose configuration costed ~$250k in 1965, to get familiar with the PDP-7 architecture by porting games.
-Ritchie’s historical record The Evolution of the Unix Time-sharing System mentions a port of 2D game Space Travel, and Thompson's 2019 interview mentions a 3D port of game Spacewar!.
-Like the original Spacewar!, the game was multi-player, played via telephone lines between any two machines in the group.
-The space was 3-dimensional and large; players sometimes exchanged coordinates so they could fly towards and find each other.
+Ritchie’s historical record The Evolution of the Unix Time-sharing System mentions a port of 2D game Space Travel (which Thompson had previously written for a GE 635 machine), and Thompson's 2019 interview mentions a later 3D version of the game Spacewar! (which was originally a 2D game written by Steve Russell for a DEC PDP-1 minicomputer).
+Like the original Spacewar!, Thompson’s game was multi-player, played via telephone lines between any two machines in the group.
+The space was large; players sometimes exchanged coordinates so they could fly towards and find each other.

 Also, that PDP-7 machine happened to have a high-performance disk.
 Thompson wrote code to maximize throughput from it, and then wrote the surrounding test and support utilities.
 He then realized he was three weeks away from a working operating system – an editor, assembler, and kernel were written in 1 week each.
 With an in-kernel shell for two stations (the localhost and a Model 33 teletype), the prototype Version 0 Unix came into existence.